DrPanigrahi/RoboND-Kinematics-Project/RoboND_Kinematics_Project_Writeup.md

 ```

 ### 3.2 Evaluate theta-1, theta-2 and theta-3
 Since we have a decoupled system, using the position of the wrist-center, and DH parameter values, we will first evaluate the theta-1, theta-2, and theta-3 values.
 The angle theta-1 is the angle in the x-y plane, made by the projection of the wrist center (WC) onto the x-y plane in base-frame coordinate system.
-Now we calculate wrist center on projected Xwc-Ywc plane (y2, x2) from joint-2.
-Here, r is the component in Xwc direction minus link-offset from joint-2 (a1) and S is the component in Ywc direction minus link-length from joint-2 as shown above.
+Angle theta-2 is the angle of rotation of the joint-2 from its zero configuration about Z2 axis.
+Theta-3 is the angle of rotation of the joint-3 from its zero configuration about Z3 axis.

 ```python
 y2 = sqrt(WC[0]*WC[0] + WC[1]*WC[1]) - DH_TABLE[a1]